romankurnovskii/romankurnovskii.github.io/content/docs/aws-certified-developer-associate/questions.en.md

 D. Pass the log group's Amazon Resource Name (ARN) as an environment variable to the Lambda function.
 Answer : D

+ECS
+A company is running an application on Amazon Elastic Container Service (Amazon ECS).
+When the company deploys a new version of the application, the company initially needs to expose 10% of live traffic to the new version.
+After a period of time, the company needs to immediately route all the remaining live traffic to the new version.
+Which ECS deployment should the company use to meet these requirements?
+A. Rolling update
+B. Blue/green with canary
+C. Blue/green with all at once
+D. Blue/green with linear
+Answer : B

+ECS, CloudTrail, X-Ray, CloudWatch
+A microservices application is deployed across multiple containers in Amazon Elastic Container Service (Amazon ECS).
+To improve performance, a developer wants to capture trace information between the microservices and visualize the microservices architecture.
+Which solution will meet these requirements?
+A. Build the container from the amazon/aws-xray-daemon base image.
+Use the AWS X-Ray SDK to instrument the application.
+B. Install the Amazon CloudWatch agent on the container image.
+Use the CloudWatch SDK to publish custom metrics from each of the microservices.
+C. Install the AWS X-Ray daemon on each of the ECS instances.
+D. Configure AWS CloudTrail data events to capture the traffic between the microservices.
+Answer : C

+CodeDeploy, ECS
+A company is planning to use AWS CodeDeploy to deploy an application to Amazon Elastic Container Service (Amazon ECS).
+During the deployment of a new version of the application, the company initially must expose only 10% of live traffic to the new version of the deployed application.
+Then, after 15 minutes elapse, the company must route all the remaining live traffic to the new version of the deployed application.
+Which CodeDeploy predefined configuration will meet these requirements?
+A. CodeDeployDefault.ECSCanary10Percent15Minutes
+B. CodeDeployDefault.LambdaCanary10Percent5Minutes
+C. CodeDeployDefault.LambdaCanary10Percent15Minutes
+D. CodeDeployDefault.ECSLinear10PercentEvery1 Minutes
+Answer : A

+AWS CLI
+A developer notices timeouts from the AWS CLI when the developer runs list commands.
+What should the developer do to avoid these timeouts?
+A. Use the --page-size parameter to request a smaller number of items.
+B. Use shorthand syntax to separate the list by a single space.
+C. Use the yaml-stream output for faster viewing of large datasets.
+D. Use quotation marks around strings to enclose data structure.
+Answer : A

+EC2
+A company has moved a legacy on-premises application to AWS by performing a lift and shift.
+The application exposes a REST API that can be used to retrieve billing information.
+The application is running on a single Amazon EC2 instance.
+The application code cannot support concurrent invocations.
+Many clients access the API, and the company adds new clients all the time.
+A developer is concerned that the application might become overwhelmed by too many requests.
+The developer needs to limit the number of requests to the API for all current and future clients.
+The developer must not change the API, the application, or the client code.
+What should the developer do to meet these requirements?
+A. Place the API behind an Amazon API Gateway API.
+Set the server-side throttling limits.
+B. Place the API behind a Network Load Balancer.
+Set the target group throttling limits.
+C. Place the API behind an Application Load Balancer.
+Set the target group throttling limits.
+D. Place the API behind an Amazon API Gateway API.
+Set the per-client throttling limits.
+Answer : D